-The Junior Girls Championship was begun in 1960.
+The Junior Girls Championship began in 1960.
 From 1960 through 1992, the Junior Girls Champions was held in conjunction with Junior Boys Invitation.
-During the sixties twice Robert Albers, Laura Maclvor, and Tammy Bowman won the girls championship.
+During the sixties twice Robert Albers, Laura Maclvor, and Tammy Bowman won the Girls Championship.

 It was Alice Dye’s turn to dominate the state amateur in the seventies.
-Three times champion and one runner-up and who knows how much more she would have won except for several bouts of tendonitis, forcing her to withdraw from several events.
+Three times champion and one runner-up and who knows how much more she would have won, but due to several bouts of tendonitis, she was forced to withdraw from several events.

 1970 - Elizabeth Pooley defeated Mrs. James P. Lee at Gainesville Country Club.